-Having great Amazon reviews is really important.
+Having great Amazon reviews is really important, especially when you think about how to promote your book before it’s published.
 Publishers, potential clients, and even other writers.
 It’s like the TripAdvisor of the travelers or IMDB of the movie lovers.
 You always want to look good in the eyes of the reader who knows nothing about you.
 These reviews are even more valuable if you have as many top customer reviews as possible.

 Pick certain quotes or a specific chapter from your book and transform it into a flipping book.
 Then, share it on your social media accounts, blog or embed it in your website.
 It’s as easy at is sounds to make your book preview more interactive and fun.
 Give it a try!

 WRITE A GOOD BOOK